incconutwo/twitter-account-location-in-username/README.md

 # X/Twitter Location Flag & Blocker

-A Chrome browser extension that displays the country flag of X.com (Twitter) users next to their usernames and allows you to automatically hide posts based on specific countries.
+A browser extension that displays the country flag of X.com (Twitter) users next to their usernames and allows you to automatically hide posts based on specific countries.

-## 🚀 Key Features
+##  Key Features

 ### 🌎 Country Flags
 - **Automatic Detection:** Fetches user location data via Twitter's internal API.
 - **Cross-Platform Support:** Uses Twemoji SVGs to ensure flags render correctly on **Windows 10/11**, macOS, Linux, and mobile (fixes the "letter" issue on Windows).
 - **Visual Integration:** Flags are seamlessly inserted next to the verification badge or handle.

+### 🤝 Community Cloud Database (New!)
+There is now a crowdsourced database for location data.
+This makes the extension way faster, and with enough data, it could make the extension work even without the Twitter API.
+- **Stronger Together:** When my extension finds a user's location, it shares it with the cloud.
+When *you* see that user later, you get the location instantly from the cloud without using your own API limits.
+- **Wayyy Faster:** Cloudflare lookups take about 50ms (Twitter takes 500ms+).
+- **Save Your Limits:** This drastically reduces how often we hit Twitter's API, so the extension stays green and working longer.

 ### 🛡️ Post Blocking (New!)
 - **Hide by Country:** Select specific countries from the extension popup to automatically hide tweets from users in those locations.